Monsit Khamsoi

 Monsit Khamsoi (born 30 April 1964, มนต์สิทธิ์ คำสร้อย) is a Thai singer.

 Early life

 His birth name is Boontheng Kaewseenuan.
-He was born in Mukdahan Province.
+He was born in Mukdahan District, Nakhon Phanom Province (current Nikhom Kham Soi District, Mukdahan Province).
 He is the son of Noola-Yun Kaewseenuan.
-Since his family was poor, he completed Primary 4,and then went to work in Bangkok.
+Since his family was poor, he completed Primary 4, and then went to work in Bangkok.

 Career

 He met DJ Monrak Klinbupha, who took him to many labels, but this did not happen.
 In 1995, he worked as a singer of Sure Entertainment and recorded his first studio album Khai Kwai Chuai Mae, and in 1996, his second album Sang Nang, which was successful.
 Songs from this album were covered by entertainers such as Jod Mai Phid Song.

 In 2013 he came out as gay.